jh3nd3rs0n/jargyle/README.md

 In a SOCKS request, the RESOLVE command is represented as `X'04'` in the `CMD` field.
 In the SOCKS request, the `ATYP` field SHOULD be `X'03'` (DOMAINNAME) and the `DST.ADDR` field SHOULD be a fully-qualified domain name with the first octet containing the number of octets of the name that follows.
 The `DST.PORT` field in the SOCKS request can be of any value in network octet order (`X'0000'` to `X'FFFF'` inclusive).

 In reply to a SOCKS request with the RESOLVE command, the `ATYP` field in the reply MUST be of any value other than `X'03'` (DOMAINNAME) and the `BND.ADDR` field in the reply MUST be the resolved address of the `DST.ADDR` field of the SOCKS request.
 The `BND.PORT` field in the reply can be of any value in network octet order (`X'0000'` to `X'FFFF'` inclusive).
 If the `ATYP` field and the `DST.ADDR` field of the SOCKS request is not a fully-qualified domain name, the `ATYP` field and the `BND.ADDR` field in the reply MUST be the same as the `ATYP` field and the `DST.ADDR` field of the SOCKS request.
 After the reply is sent, the connection between the client and the server is then closed.

+### 6. 3.
+The Doc XML Element

+When using an existing configuration file to create a new configuration file, any XML comments from the existing configuration file cannot be transferred to the new configuration file.
+To preserve XML comments from one configuration file to the next configuration file, the `<doc/>` XML element can be used in the following XML elements:

+-   `<rule/>`
+-   `<setting/>`
+-   `<socketSetting/>`
+-   `<socks5RequestRule/>`

 ## 7. Contact